makerdao/community/governance/votes/Executive vote - July 16, 2021.md

 Provided the [previous executive vote](https://vote.makerdao.com/executive/template-executive-vote-rates-changes-july-core-unit-budgets-and-psm-dc-iam-july-2-2021?network=mainnet#proposal-detail) does not pass before this executive does, the following Core Unit budget distributions will occur.
 In the event the previous executive proposal does pass before this executive, these distributions will not occur.

-**Note:** In the event that **both** executive proposals pass **and** this executive passes before the previous one, the Core Units will either return the excess funds or have the excess amount subtracted from future distributions.
+**Note:** In the event that the 2021-07-02 executive passes **after** this one, the July budget distributions will be duplicated and Core Units will either return the excess funds or have the excess amount subtracted from future distributions.

 The following budget allocations will be made to fund operations in the month of July if this executive proposal passes: